CPNV-ES/MAW11_Looper_GEJ/readme.md

 # MAW11_Looper_GEJ
 ## Description

 This is a project for the MAW11 course.
-We're supposed to rewrite [this website](https://maw-looper.mycpnv.ch)
+We're supposed to remake [this website](https://maw-looper.mycpnv.ch)

 ## Getting Started
 ### Prerequisites